dsdanielpark/Bard-API/README_DEV.md

 <br>

 ### ChatBard
 Some errors in ChatBard have been fixed.
 However, it is recommended not to pass the value of the token through input.
+See detials in [ChatBard with more features](https://github.com/dsdanielpark/Bard-API/blob/main/README_DEV.md#chatbard-with-more-features).

 ```python
 from bardapi import ChatBard